riscv/riscv-v-spec/README.md

 [v0.10](https://github.com/riscv/riscv-v-spec/releases/tag/v0.10),
 [v0.9](https://github.com/riscv/riscv-v-spec/releases/tag/0.9), and
 [v0.8](https://github.com/riscv/riscv-v-spec/releases/tag/0.8).
-Note, these previous releases are for development purposes only; changes have been made prior to freezing.
+Note, these previous releases were for experimental development purposes only and are not standard versions suitable for production use.
+Significant incompatible changes were made from these earlier versions prior to freezing.

 The top level file is [v-spec.adoc](./v-spec.adoc)